tzhf/chatguessr/README.md

 ### Mode Settings

-- Wrong Country only mode.
+- Wrong Country only mode:
 If you plonk in the right Country you get 0 points.
 Be aware that Borders are not always mapped 100% right.
 Guessing right on the border can be dangerous.
 Do you dare to plonk one of your 50/50?
 Which side of the right country are you plonking?

-- Invert scoring
+- Invert scoring:
 You know where it is?
 Plonk the antipode.
 Furthest Plonk wins.
 Best played with difficult Maps like Pain and Suffering or Random Pan and Zoom World.

-- Make Waterplonks Mandatory/Illegal
+- Make Waterplonks Mandatory/Illegal:
 Tired of the Water Hedges?
 Tired of always plonking on Land?
 Switch it up.
 Mandatory Waterplonks means only plonking in international Waters.
 Coast does not count.
 (Hint: use OpenStreetMap)

 ### Game Settings